Dungeon-Cat/dungeon-cat/README.md

 Dungeon Cat is a 2D top-down adventure/puzzle game based around a cat exploring a dungeon.
 This dungeon is filled with strange beasts, puzzles, and hidden secrets.

+## Current Functionality
+- The cat can navigate a scene and interact with some tiles and entities.
+- The structure of the project is such that a future saving feature is possible.

+## Local Development

+### Prerequisites:

+The Unity Editor version required for the project is [**2022.3.17f**](https://unity.com/releases/editor/qa/lts-releases#:~:text=January%209%2C%202024-,LTS%20Release,2022.3.17f1,-Released%3A%20January)

+The preferred IDE for scripting is [JetBrains Rider](https://www.jetbrains.com/lp/dotnet-unity/)

+### Instructions:
+1. Clone this repository
+2. Navigate to the root directory of the cloned repository
+3. Open ./DungeonCat with the specified Unity Editor

+### Testing:
+To run the tests locally, from the Unity Editor top bar open `Window > General > Test Runner`.

+### Running:
+To run the project, press the play button at the top middle of the Unity Editor.
+Press it again to stop the project.

+### Building:
+TBD

 ## Repo Structure

 ### Unity Project